He Waka Eke Noa recommendations best option for farmers - DairyNZ

 Content brought to you by DairyNZ

-DairyNZ supports He Waka Eke Noa's recommendations report as a better solution to pricing agriculture emissions for the farming sector.
+DairyNZ Climate Change Ambassadors Chair and farmer, Fraser McGougan supports He Waka Eke Noa's recommendations report as a better solution to pricing agriculture emissions for the farming sector.

 He Waka Eke Noa (HWEN) is a partnership between farmers, agricultural sector industry bodies and Māori - with input from Primary Industries and Environment ministries.